lauraemilys/code-review-2/README.md

 ## License

-_{Feel free to contact me for questions or concerns and feel free to contribute to the project.
-Standard MIT license applies}_
+_Feel free to contact me for questions or concerns and feel free to contribute to the project.
+Standard MIT license applies_

 ## Contact Information

-_{You can email me at lauraemilys323@gmail.com}_
+_You can email me at lauraemilys323@gmail.com_